The Colby Experience

 The Office of Campus Life is committed to creating opportunities for students to explore, practice, and develop their leadership capabilities.
 Leadership development occurs through experiences with student organizations and clubs as well as through retreats, trainings, and workshops.
 Colby has approximately 100 student-led clubs and organizations focused on cultural, athletic, musical, political, publication, religious, service, or other themes.

-The Pugh Center and Multicultural Affairs
+The Pugh Center

-The Pugh Center is also home to 14 student clubs devoted to issues of race, ethnicity, gender, culture, sexual orientation and identity, and spirituality.
+The Pugh Center is also home to more than 14 student clubs devoted to issues of race, ethnicity, gender, culture, sexual orientation and identity, and spirituality.
 It includes a common space with a stage to offer a wide array of programs presented by Pugh student clubs, the Pugh Community Board, and partnering academic departments focused on multicultural awareness and understanding.
-The Pugh Center program reflects Colby’s vision of a diverse and open society: one in which all members are free to be themselves and to explore, affirm, and celebrate who they are and a community in which students, faculty, and staff alike recognize, respect, honor, and learn from both their differences and shared commonalities.
+The Pugh Center program reflects Colby’s vision of a diverse and open society: one in which all members are free to be themselves and to explore, affirm, and celebrate who they are in a community in which students, faculty, and staff recognize, respect, honor, and learn from both their differences and shared commonalities.

 Safety and Security